Importance Of Gratitude

 The same study also found that not only were people with a grateful mindset 25% happier, but they were far more optimistic about the future, too.
 One way to understand this is that the person who has a positive outlook in life will see the world differently.
 The grateful attitude for the present will permeate their attitude for the future.

 This positive attitude has even farther-reaching effects on other aspects of a grateful person’s life.
-Depression or anxiety are far less likely to take hold because of the grateful attitude that increases their baseline happiness.

 A grateful, happy person is less likely to seek out alcohol, drugs, or other compulsive behaviors.
 This is because these are behaviors that people use to fill a void in their lives.
 They wouldn’t have to fill a void if they were already fulfilled.
 Gratefulness means that there is much less of a chance that compulsive behaviors will become attractive to them in the first place.

-The Practice of Gratitude in Our Daily Lives
+Practice Gratitude in Our Daily Lives

 For those with religious inclinations, the practice of gratitude begins with prayer at the start of their day.
 Whether they are Christians, Jews, or Muslims, each will typically take part in morning prayers.
 During this practice, the faithful will thank a higher power for allowing them to rise in the morning after a restful night’s sleep.